A Survey of Embodied AI: From Simulators to Research Tasks: Simulators for Embodied AI

 For multi-agent reinforcement learning based training, they are still currently being done in OpenAI Gym environments \cite{brockman2016openai} .
 There are two distinct multi-agent settings.
 The first is the avatar-based (AT) multi-agents in ThreeDWorld \cite{gan2020threedworld} that allows for interaction between artificial agents and simulation avatars.
 The second is the user-based (U) multi-agents in AI2-THOR \cite{kolve2017ai2} which can take on the role of a dual learning network and learn from interacting with other artificial agents in the simulation to achieve a common task \cite{jain2019two}.

-\subsection{Comparison of embodied AI Simulators}
+\subsection{Comparison of Embodied AI Simulators}

-Based upon the seven features above and with reference to a study by Allen Institute of Artificial Intelligence \cite{AllenAct}, we propose secondary evaluation features for embodied AI simulators which consist of three key features: realism, scalability and interactivity shown in Table \ref{tab:features}.
+Constructed on the seven features and a study from the Allen Institute of Artificial Intelligence \cite{AllenAct} on embodied AI, we propose a secondary set of evaluation features for the simulators.
+It comprises of three key features: \emph{realism}, \emph{scalability} and \emph{interactivity} as shown in Table \ref{tab:features}.
 The realism of the 3D environments can be attributed to the \emph{environment} and \emph{physics} of the simulators.
 The environment models the real world's physical appearance while the physics models the complex physical properties within the real world.
 Scalability of the 3D environments can be attributed to the \emph{object type}.
-The expansion can be done via collecting more 3D scans of the real world for the dataset driven objects or purchasing more 3D assets for the asset driven objects.
-Interactivity of the 3D environments can be attributed to \emph{object property}, \emph{controller}, \emph{action} and \emph{multi-agent}.
+The expansion can be done via collecting more 3D scans of the real world for the dataset driven objects or purchasing more 3D assets for the asset driven objects. \emph{Interactivity} is attributed to \emph{object property}, \emph{controller}, \emph{action} and \emph{multi-agent}.

 Based on the secondary evaluation features of embodied AI simulators, the seven primary features from the Table \ref {tab:features} and the Fig. \ref{fig:connection}, simulators which possess all of the above three secondary features (e.g. AI2-THOR, iGibson and Habitat-Sim) are more well-received and widely used for a diverse range of embodied AI research tasks.
-This further supports the notion that an ideal embodied AI simulator should contain the seven primary features or the three secondary evaluation features.
+Furthermore, a comprehensive quantitative comparison is made for all the embodied AI simulators to compare the environment configuration and the technical performance of each simulator.
+The \textbf{environment configuration} feature is very much dependent on the applications suggested by the creators of the simulators, while other features like \textbf{technical specification} and \textbf{rendering performance} are largely due to the \textbf{simulation engine} used for its creation.
+AI2-THOR has the largest environment configurations compared to the other simulators, while Habitat-Sim and iGibson are the top two performers in graphic rendering performance.
+This benchmark of quantitative performance shown in Table \ref{tab:quantitative} further demonstrates the superiority and complexity of these three embodied AI simulators.
+These comparisons of the embodied AI simulators further have reinforced the importance of the seven primary evaluation metrics and the three secondary evaluations that the paper has established to help select the ideal simulator for the research task.